Amazon's Golden Globes give it new credibility in Hollywood

-SAN FRANCISCO/LOS ANGELES (Reuters) - Amazon.com Inc’s success at Sunday’s Golden Globe Awards may help it win over two key audiences: Hollywood’s A-list talent and the shopping customers the retailer wants to join its Prime membership program.
+SAN FRANCISCO/LOS ANGELES, Jan 12 (Reuters) - Amazon.com Inc’s success at Sunday’s Golden Globe Awards may help it win over two key audiences: Hollywood’s A-list talent and the shopping customers the retailer wants to join its Prime membership program.

 “Transparent”, about a divorced parent who comes out as transgender to his three grown children, won a Golden Globe for best TV comedy while lead Jeffrey Tambor won for best actor.
 They are the first major wins for Amazon.